Agartala: Economy

 Most of the population is employed in the state and central government, and other government owned enterprises.

 The consumption patterns of the residents of Agartala have evolved considerably since the expansion of the city and the corresponding rise in population; previously, major consumption took place once a year, during Durga puja, while during the rest of the year consumption took place largely only for special occasions.

 The Agartala Book Fair has been held annually, usually in Agartala, since 1981.

 Culture

 Like in other Indian states, there is mixed religion in Agartala.
 Hinduism is the dominant religion and there are many temples across the city.
 The whole city is nestled with tents catering to a variety of themes.
 Christianity is a widespread faith as well, with Christmas being a very busy time of the year.
-Agartala is also known for its tribal festivals like Kharchi, and Garia Puja.
+Agartala is also known for its Tripuri festivals like Kharchi, and Garia Ter.